 There is no attack technique from yourself in Aikido.
 If you receive an attack from the other party, we aim to control the opponent by using that momentum.

-The martial arts charter below is the Nihon Budo Council's basic guidelines set forth for the new development of martial arts.
+The martial arts charter below is the Japan Budo Association's basic guidelines set forth for the new development of martial arts.

-Established April 2, 1984 Nihon Budo Council
+Established on April 2, 1984 by The Japan Budo Association